eserie/wax-ml/docs/notebooks/05_reconstructing_the_light_curve_of_stars.md

 Our LSTM implementation is based on this [notebook from Haiku's github repository](https://github.com/deepmind/dm-haiku/blob/master/examples/haiku_lstms.ipynb).

-We will see how to use WAX to facilitate the preparation of time series data stored in dataframes and having Nans before calling a "standard" deep-learning workflow.
+We'll see how to use WAX-ML to ease the preparation of time series data stored in dataframes and having Nans before calling a "standard" deep-learning workflow.

+## Disclaimer

+Despite the fact that this code works with real data, the results presented here should not be considered as scientific knowledge insights, to the knowledge of the authors of WAX-ML, neither the results nor the data source have been reviewed by an astrophysics pair.

+The purpose of this notebook is only to demonstrate how WAX-ML can be used when applying a "standard" machine learning workflow, here LSTM, to analyze time series.

 +++